Gauravmrao/cv-volume-control/README.md

 ## Project Overview

-This project demonstrates a computer vision-based solution for controlling the volume of a computer by tracking hand gestures.
+This project demonstrates a Computer Vision-based solution for controlling the volume of a computer by tracking hand gestures.
 Specifically, it uses the desktop camera to track the user's **index finger** and **thumb**.
 When the user pinches these two fingers together, the volume decreases, and when they spread apart, the volume increases.
 The project leverages several Python libraries to implement hand tracking, gesture detection, and audio control.

 ### Key Features:
 - **Real-time hand tracking** using the desktop camera.
 - **Pinch gesture-based volume control**, where closing the gap between thumb and index finger lowers the volume, and increasing the gap raises it.
 - A visual feedback system showing the interaction between the fingers and the corresponding volume bar.

-## Python Libraries Used and Why They Were Chosen
+## Python Libraries Used

 ### 1. **OpenCV** (`cv2`)
 OpenCV is one of the most popular libraries for computer vision tasks.
 It is used here to: